 profession while frequently battling anxiety and fatigue.

-Maybe they should also train residents for environments that do not provide a technological safety net, they may help their graduates make smoother transitions.
+Maybe they should also train residents for environments that do not provide a technological safety net and for environments that provide Medical Coding Solutions as well, they may help their graduates make smoother transitions.

 Performing Without a Net: Transitioning Away From a Health Information Technology-Rich Training Environment.